-While there are a number of places to go camping in Julian, William Heise County Park is among the most convenient because it’s about a 10-minute drive from the conveniences on Main Street.
+While there are a number of places to go camping in Julian, William Heise County Park is among the most convenient campgrounds.
+It’s about a 10-minute drive from the stores and eateries on Main Street.
 It’s a lovely state park with various camping (tent, camper, group tent, cabins) and hiking opportunities.

 The cabins are simple but clean with wooden bunk beds (bring your own sleeping bag and pad), small table and chairs, a propane-fueled faux fireplace, electrical outlets and lights.
 Each cabin also has its own fire ring and picnic table outside, too.
 Book as far in advance as possible.
 The cost of our most recent cabin was about $65/night.